Free Things to Do in San Marino

 Piazza della Libertà Free

-Passo delle Streghe Free
+Passo delle Streghe (Witches' Path) Free

-Montale Tower Exterior Free
+Montale Tower exterior viewpoint Free

 Free Cultural Experiences